postcss/postcss/CONTRIBUTING.md

 ## Adding Your Plugin to the List

-If you created or found a plugin and want to add it to PostCSS plugins list follow this simple steps.
+If you created or found a plugin and want to add it to PostCSS plugins list follow these simple steps.

 PR should not change plugins defined in README it contains only favorite plugins and moderated by PostCSS author.

-Plugins submitted by community located in [`docs/plugins`].
+Plugins submitted by the community are located in [`docs/plugins`].

 * **Keep plugins order**